freerange/site/soups/blog/sharing-credentials.snip.markdown

 ## Early days

-In the early days of [GFR][] when we didn't have many of these services, we tended to use a number of well-known passwords.
+In the early days of [GFR][] we used a shared text file zipped with a password.
+Also, given that at this point we didn't have many services to secure, we tended to use a number of well-known passwords.
 As we used more and more services, this tactic started becoming a significant security risk and we decided to look for an alternative solution.

 ## Keychain and Dropbox